abinit/abinit/doc/tutorial/compilation.md

 ## How to compile ABINIT

-In this section, we discuss how to compile and install ABINIT using the (MPI) compilers and the libraries installed previously.
+In this section, we discuss how to compile and install ABINIT using the (MPI) compilers and the libraries we have installed previously.
 <!--
 There are two ways of getting the source code of ABINIT: